 - A decreased ability to think or reason: Have you given up on a game you used to love playing, like Sudoku or crossword puzzles?
 Do you find yourself frustrated or arguing more because you don’t understand someone else’s reasons for wanting you to do something?

 - Mood changes: Are you suddenly irritable, anxious, apathetic, or depressed?
-Have you found yourself crying or laughing for no obvious reason or at inappropriate times?
+Have you found yourself crying or laughing for no apparent reason or at inappropriate times?

 - Psychiatric disorders: Do you have hallucinations or delusions?
-Have you found yourself engaging in inappropriate motor behavior, like nibbling food at the dinner table or repeatedly banging your head?
+Have you engaged in inappropriate motor behavior, like nibbling food at the dinner table or repeatedly banging your head?

 - Limb clumsiness: Does it take concentration to control your hand motions?
 Is it tricky to type even though you’re normally very proficient?
 Do you have a shaky leg?
 Are you noticing a decrease in hand-eye coordination?

 - Incontinence: Do you feel the urge to urinate more often than usual?
 Are you consciously or unconsciously leaking urine or stool during the day or while asleep at night?
 Is it difficult to empty your bladder completely?

 - Headaches or migraines: Are you having more headaches or migraines than usual?
 Or are you getting long-term, persistent headaches?
 Have your headaches become severe enough to disrupt your daily activities?